fdanilogamu/fdanilogamu.github.io/0-about/intro.md

   <h1>What's this all about?</h1>
   <br>

+  <p>I’m a Resident Inventor.
+I retain a lot of material from the places I’ve worked, the things I’ve made, and the questions I haven’t finished with.
+When pieces of it connect in a way that matters, I give that connection a form and test it against reality.</p>

+  <p>That tendency has produced writing, teaching methods, operational frameworks, documentation, software, games, and other experiments. <a href="/0-about/resident-inventor.html">Resident Inventor</a> is the broader professional identity; operations is one deep vertical inside it.</p>

   <p>Operations problems accumulate: in the recurring questions that always land on the same desk, the processes that work until they suddenly don't, and the decisions that should have a clear owner but somehow still default to you.</p>

   <p>By the time a founder notices the symptoms, the systems causing it have usually been load-bearing for a while.</p>

   <p>I've spent several years inside that specific gap, in SaaS companies, fast-growth environments, and organizations with strong momentum and brittle infrastructure underneath it.</p>

+  <p>Operations became an unusually rich source of material because it made hidden structures consequential.
+I spent years watching information move, work change hands, temporary fixes harden, and people compensate for systems around them.</p>

-  <p> I'm also a published author, an English teacher, and someone who has been building and breaking systems his whole life: in kitchens, classrooms, and companies. </p>
+  <p>I'm also a published author, an English teacher, and someone who has been building and breaking systems his whole life: in kitchens, classrooms, and companies.
+The same pattern recognition travels across those domains, even when the output looks completely different.</p>
-  <p>I mention that because it's not incidental.
-The way I read operations is the same way I read everything: I look for what's actually holding the weight. </p>

   <p>I built my practice around one problem: the gap between where a company's operations are and where they need to be for the founder to stop being the answer to everything. </p>